 What factors determine professional 3D modeling software costs?

-Software complexity and target market primarily drive pricing structures for professional 3D modeling tools.
+Professional 3D modeling software pricing is driven by two primary factors: software complexity and target market.
 Industry-specific features, advanced rendering capabilities, simulation tools, and collaborative workflows significantly increase development costs, which software companies pass along to users through higher license fees.

 The intended user base also influences pricing strategies.
 Consumer-oriented software like Blender remains free through community support, while professional tools targeting studios and enterprises command premium prices due to specialized features, dedicated support, and compliance requirements.
 Market positioning plays a crucial role as well, with established industry standards like Autodesk products maintaining higher prices due to their widespread adoption and integration ecosystem.